| | |

 Unlike the other museums, this museum is not child-friendly.
 My art-loving daughter would have enjoyed it as a child, but only as a quick walk-through, with our go-to question whenever visiting an art museum with her: “Which is your favorite artwork in this room?”
 A quick decision, perhaps a brief explanation of why it’s the chosen work (“Because it’s got lots of pink!”), and then move on to the next room.
 Your mileage may vary; we tried the same strategy with our son and it was a complete failure.

 Korundi: Lapinkävijäntie 4, Rovaniemi, about a 10-minute walk from the center.
-Open all year Tue-Friday 11:00-18:00.
-Saturday-Sunday 11:00-16:00.
-On Thursday evenings, admission is free from 16:00-18:00.
-Admission €10.
+Open all year Tue-Sunday 11:00-18:00 most of the year.
+In June-August open Tuesday-Friday 11:00-18:00 and Saturday-Sunday 11:00-16:00.
+Admission is free on Thursdays between 16:00 and 18:00.
+Admission €11.
+Wheelchair accessible.

 While the Culture Pass just covers these three museums, one other attraction is definitely worth mentioning, and it’s why most visitors go to Rovaniemi: